Pining for PINEAPPLE goodness in this:

 all the while surprising you with a great dessert.

-adapted it to a recipe I had tried from celebrity chef Cristine Cushing...
+I modified a recipe I had tried from celebrity chef Cristine Cushing...

-and finally turned out a less spiky version that resembles more my character
+and finally turned out a less 'spiky' version that resembles more my character.

 however, nothing beats using fresh mouth-watering pineapple slices.

-PINEAPPLE SPICE...
+PINEAPPLE and SPICE...

 reversed CAKE torte